nayata/harrow-twine/README.md

 * `[bar]`

 Menu passages are **read-only**.
 They do not execute variable assignments or other state-changing operations such as `=`, `+=`, `-=`, `%+`, `%-`, or `roll`.
 Opening a tab displays the current state of the story without modifying it.

+## Title Screen

+When the story starts, Harrow Twine displays a built-in title screen showing the story title.

+Below the title is a reserved line for the author's name.
+Since Twine does not provide author metadata, Harrow Twine reads it from a passage named **`StoryAuthor`**.

+Create a passage with that exact name and place the author's name (or any other text) inside it.
+If the `StoryAuthor` passage is not present, the default placeholder **"Story by Author"** is displayed.